Since 1995, the Children’s Health Access Coalition (CHAC) has championed the cause of access to health care for all Massachusetts children.

-CHAC is a coalition of providers, advocates, and other stakeholders committed to ensuring that all Massachusetts children have access to and receive comprehensive health services throughout childhood, from prenatal to adolescent and early adult years.
-We work to preserve, improve and expand key children's health coverage programs, including Medicaid, CHIP, and the Children's Medical Security Plan (CMSP).
+CHAC is a coalition of providers, community organizations, child advocates, and other stakeholders committed to ensuring that all children in Massachusetts have access to and receive age-appropriate, comprehensive and affordable health care services throughout childhood, from prenatal to adolescent and early adult years.
+We educate, organize and advocate in our communities, at the State House and beyond.

 CHAC envisions a health care system that:

 • provides affordable, comprehensive, readily accessible, high quality, coordinated, continuous care for all children;

 • effectively serves children with special health needs;

 • promotes health equity.